-Revenue from our Medical Imaging segment was $71.6 million for the third quarter of fiscal 2014, consistent with the same period of fiscal 2013, as growth in MRI sales was offset by lower customer funded engineering and the exit from our legacy patient monitoring product line.
-Year-to-date, Medical Imaging revenue was $211.5 million, down 7% from the prior year.
+Revenue from our Medical Imaging segment was $71.9 million for the third quarter of fiscal 2015, consistent with revenue of $71.6 million in the same period of fiscal 2014.
+Medical Imaging revenues remain flat on a quarterly basis driven by CT and mammography, offset by MRI.
+On a year-to-date basis, Medical Imaging revenue was $211.8 million, consistent with the prior year.

 Quarterly Cash Dividend